stefanspringer1/SwiftXMLParser/README.md

 - It only parses XML docmuments encoded in UTF-8.
 - It does not recognize XML namespaces.
 (Namespaces should be processed by a consumer of the parse events.)
 - It understands document type declaration and entity declarations, but does not do any validation against a DTD (or any other scheme).
 Such a validation should be done by a consumer of the parse events, and such a consumer could also be applied to an aleady built XML tree.
 Parsing and validation do not belong together.
-- The only external files that can be read by the parser are external parsed entities (if configurated).
+- The only external files that are read by the parser are external parsed entities (if configurated).
 - It parses element declarations ("<!ELEMENT ... >") and attribute list declarations ("<!ATTLIST ... >") only in the form of its definition as text, it does not uses them for validation, and no enttites within them are replaced.

 ## Documentation